anovik/SmartCommander/README.md

 # SmartCommander

-A two-panel cross-platform open-source file manager based on Avalonia.
+A two-panel cross-platform open-source file manager based on Avalonia (currently uses Avalonia version 11.0.10).
 Supports Windows and Linux.

 The main window on Ubuntu 22.04: